jhuapl-bio/taxtriage/docs/README-docs.md

   extension; Python-Markdown prints them verbatim.
 Use `$$…$$`, which `pymdownx.arithmatex` renders via MathJax. `scripts/migrate_wiki.py` converts them on import.
+- **Brand colour is `primary: custom`.** Material has no named palette for `#007aff`, so `mkdocs.yml` sets `primary: custom` and `extra.css` defines `--md-primary-fg-color` under `[data-md-color-primary=custom]`.
+Everything else derives from it (`--pt-accent` in the table widget included), so the colour is changed in one place.
+The classification tag colours are a data encoding, not theme styling, and stay as they are.
+- **`request_type` is stamped from the route, not chosen.** The builder shows a picker with `APL-derived` present but `disabled`, so the vocabulary is visible without external requesters being able to claim it.
+Whichever value is showing, the submit action overwrites it: _Open issue_ records `git-tracked`, _Download_ records `external-local`.
+The picker is a preview;
+  the route is the truth.
+- **Requests can be downloaded instead of filed.** The builder's **Download** button writes the same content as the issue body to a `.md` file, for cases where the request should not be public.
 - **Batch requests are built in the page, not the issue form.** GitHub issue forms are static — they cannot repeat a field group, so "Add another" is impossible in `add_organism.yml`.
 The builder in `pathogen_table.js` stages entries and opens one issue prefilled via `?body=`, capped at `MAX_URL` so a long batch fails loudly instead of being silently truncated. `REQUEST_FIELDS` drives the form, the issue body and the CSV block from one spec.
+- **Site JS/CSS are cache-busted in CI.** MkDocs serves `extra_javascript` and `extra_css` at stable filenames, so browsers reuse the previous deploy's copy and readers see stale behaviour. `mkdocs.yml` reads those paths from `!ENV` vars that CI stamps with `?v=<sha>`; the defaults leave them clean locally.
+  If a change is deployed but not visible, check for a stale asset before assuming the deploy failed.
 - **The request entry points are version-gated.** It appears only when the docs version is not a numbered `X.Y.Z` release — so `latest`, PR previews and local `mkdocs serve` show it, frozen releases do not.
 Gating lives in